O'Hara Group

 #

-# Otherwise, for Confluence Server/Data Centre:
+# Otherwise, for Confluence Server/Data Center:

 # Access-Control-Allow-Origin: https://{your Confluence server}